Healthdirect Free Australian health advice you can count on.

 What is bariatric surgery?

-Bariatric surgery is surgery that affects the stomach and how food is digested.
-It is designed to make the stomach much smaller, which causes the person to feel full after eating only a small amount of food.
+Bariatric surgery affects the stomach and how food is digested.
+It is designed to make the stomach much smaller, which causes you to feel full after eating only a small amount of food.

 What are the types of bariatric surgery?

 In a gastric bypass, a small stomach pouch is created by stapling.
-This is joined directly to the small intestine after some of the intestine has been removed.
-Food bypasses most of the stomach and fewer calories are absorbed.
+This is joined directly to the small intestine.
+Food bypasses most of the stomach and less calories are absorbed.

-In gastric sleeve surgery, most of the stomach is removed, including the part that makes a hormone that creates hunger.
+In gastric sleeve surgery, most of the stomach is removed.

 illustration of a gastric bypass